hashicorp/consul/website/source/docs/agent/services.html.md

 DNS-compliant service and tag names may contain any alpha-numeric characters, as well as dashes.
 Dots are not supported because Consul internally uses them to delimit service tags.

+## Service Definition Parameter Case

+For historical reasons Consul's API uses `CamelCased` parameter names in responses, however it's configuration file syntax borrowed from HCL uses `snake_case`.
+For this reason the registration APIs accept both cases for service definition parameters although APIs will return the listings using `CamelCase`.